-- Use the audit sheet at the end of this guide to show clients that you are operating in accordance with the REBRI Guide to Resource Efficiency. - Use the REBRI Waste Transfer Form to validate the source and destination of waste to your building and recycling clients. - Join the Enviro-Mark® NZ programme for external accreditation of your environmental management. - Consider Environmental Choice certification for your product. - Check with your city or district council that you meet any licensing requirements under the Local Government Act 2002 for the handling of waste. - Join industry organisations such as the Waste Management Institute of New Zealand to network with peers (see Links, resources and contacts.)
+- Use the audit sheet at the end of this guide to show clients that you are operating in accordance with the REBRI Guide to Resource Efficiency. - Use the REBRI Waste Transfer Form to validate the source and destination of waste to your building and recycling clients. - Be site safe many construction sites require regular visitors to have a Site Safe passport, to help comply with OSH regulations (see www.sitesafe.org.nz for details). - Join the Enviro-Mark[®] NZ programme for external accreditation of your environmental management. - Consider an Environmental Choice certification for your product. - Check with your local council that you meet any licensing requirements under the Local Government Act 2002 for the handling of waste. - Join industry organisations such as the Waste Management Institute of New Zealand to network with peers (see Links, resources and contacts).